 The Probility Ann Arbor Marathon

 Take to the scenic streets of Ann Arbor on Sunday, October 24 for the 10th running of the Probility Ann Arbor Marathon.
 With a variety of running events that appeal to all ages and abilities, you’ll find that the Ann Arbor Marathon is your ideal fall race, whether you’re walking your first 5K or running your 50th marathon.

 Run the City.
 Discover the City.

-All distance events — marathon, marathon relay, half marathon, 10K, 5K, and 19-Mile Training Run — start and finish at the corner of South 5th and Hill Streets, amid practice and playing fields of the University of Michigan Stadium.
-From the Big House, participants run through the vibrant streets of downtown Ann Arbor, then wind their way through the panoramic University of Michigan campus.
+All distance events — marathon, marathon relay, half marathon, 10K, 5K, and 19-Mile Training Run — start and finish at the corner of South 5th and Hill Streets, amid practice and playing fields of the University of Michigan Wolverines.
+Participants run through the vibrant streets of downtown Ann Arbor, then wind their way through the panoramic University of Michigan campus.
 The marathon, half marathon, and 10K courses also encompass stretches along the Huron River and Gallup Park and through Nichols Arboretum before returning to campus and downtown.
-All races end with a spectacular finish by the Big House.
 The Ann Arbor Marathon is USATF certified and serves as a qualifier for both the Boston and New York Marathons.